jbkim1999/private-events/README.md

 Part of The Odin Project assignment.

-Tried to include from basic controller actions, forms, to devise authentications, and advanced associations.
+Tried to include everything from basic controller actions, forms, to devise authentications, and advanced associations.